$k$-torsionfree modules and Frobenius extensions: Introduction

-It is well-known that many homological properties are preserved under Frobenius extensions (see \cite{CH,CR,GT,R,Z}).
+It is well-known that many homological properties, such as the Gorenstein projectivity of modules, Iwanaga-Gorensteinness and the property of FTF of rings and so on, are invariant under Frobenius extensions \cite{CR, GT, R, Z}.
+Gorenstein projective modules are central in Gorenstein homological algebra.
+A module is Gorenstein projective if and only if it is a module of G-dimension zero when it is a finitely generated module over a two-side Noetherian ring \cite{Chris}.
+And it is known that the notion of modules of G-dimension zero was defined in terms of $k$-torsionfreeness.
 So there is a natural question: are the $k$-torsionfreeness of modules preserved under Frobenius extensions?
-We will investigate invariant of $k$-torsionfreeness of modules under Frobenius extensions and give an affirmative answer of this question in this paper.
+We will investigate invariance of $k$-torsionfreeness of modules under Frobenius extensions and give an affirmative answer of this question in this paper.

 {\bf Setup and notation.} Throughout the paper, $R$ and $S$ are two-sided Noetherian rings and all modules are left modules if not specified otherwise.
 We denote by $R$-${\rm mod}$ (resp. ${\rm mod}$-$R$ ) the category of finitely generated left (resp. right) $R$-modules.
-We use pd$_R(M)$ (resp. id$_R(M)$) to denote projective dimension (resp. injective dimension) of $_RM$.
-For two right $R$-modules $A$ and $B$, we denote by ${\rm Hom}_{R^{\rm (op)}}(A,B)$ abelian group consisting of all right $R$-homomorphisms between them, where $R^{\rm(op)}$ is the opposite ring of $R$.
+We use pd$_R(M)$ (resp. id$_R(M)$) to denote the projective dimension (resp. injective dimension) of $_RM$.
+For two right $R$-modules $A$ and $B$, we denote by ${\rm Hom}_{R^{\rm op}}(A,B)$ abelian group consisting of all right $R$-homomorphisms between them, where $R^{\rm op}$ is the opposite ring of $R$.

-The following is the main result in the paper, see Theorem \ref{equivalence II}.
+The following is the main result in this paper; see Theorem \ref{equivalence II}.

 {\bf Theorem A.} Let $R/S$ be a Frobenius extension and $M$ an $R$-module and $k$ a positive integer.
 Then $M$ is $k$-torsionfree as an $R$-module if and only if $M$ is $k$-torsionfree as an $S$-module.